 It’s amazing how they all say the same thing.

-Unfortunately, their reasoning is twaddle.
+Unfortunately, that reasoning above about not being influenced – it’s twaddle.
 The fact is, everyone has been influenced and is being influenced, all the time, from a dozen directions at once.
 It’s impossible to escape.
 It’s part of being human and living in the world.
 And, as a species, we’re remarkably malleable.

 When a writer deliberately blocks themselves off from their own artform, it’s like tying their hands behind their back just before climbing a ladder.
 They aren’t going to get very far from the ground.